PySimpleGUI and NVDA Voicemeeter

 layout0.append([step()])

 Next I'll talk a bit about the event loop.
-Unlike other frameworks I've worked with, PySimpleGUI events are not based on callbacks but instead an event loop messaging system.
+Unlike other frameworks I've worked with, PySimpleGUI events are not based on callbacks but instead an event loop message queue.
 Specifically, by initiating a while loop and evaluating the result of the read() method on the main window object we receive event data represented by an event string and a values dictionary.
 Like so:

 while True: